 The philosopher queen:

 She was not only a brave ruler, but also a benevolent one and had very progressive policies for her time.
 Against the royal norms, she married off her daughter to a common man.
 She built several temples, religious institutions and public facilities all over India, irrespective of whether they came under her kingdom.
-Widows were allowed to inherit the properties of their deceased husbands.
-Art, craft, architecture, music and literature flourished in her reign.
+Widows could inherit the properties of their deceased husbands.
+Besides, art, craft, architecture, music and literature flourished in her reign.
 Indeed, it was a golden period in Indian history.
 Quite appropriately, British historian John Keyas called her the ‘philosopher queen’.

 For thirty years her reign of peace,